-The Whitewright Public Library maintains a fax machine, copier, scanner, and laminating machine, for its use that are also available for patron use for a recovery fee.
+The Whitewright Public Library maintains a fax machine, copier, laminating machine, and Cricut machine for its use that are also available for patron use for a recovery fee.

-Staff must fax, copy, scan, and laminate all materials and patron confidentiality and privacy will be maintained.
+Staff must fax, copy and laminate all materials and patron confidentiality and privacy will be maintained.
 If a patron has multiple items and/or there are other patrons in the library needing assistance, non-library services take a lesser priority.

-NOTICE

-WARNING CONCERNING COPYRIGHT RESTRICTIONS
+NOTICE WARNING CONCERNING COPYRIGHT RESTRICTIONS